patrickhener/dart-o-mat-3000/README.md

+# DISCLAIMER
+This project is not actively developed anymore because there will be a complete rewrite.
+To further support the project [dARts](http://github.com/patrickhener/dARts) this branch is the last working copy.

 # Introduction
 This project is a scoreboard for a darts game which will run on an automated steel darts machine.
 It's purpose is to track the score of the game.